-Note: Refer to "dsPIC30F Family Reference Manual" (DS70046) for descriptions of register bit fields.
+Note: Refer to the "dsPIC30F Family Reference Manual" (DS70046) for descriptions of register bit fields.

-5.0 ADDRESS GENERATOR UNITS
+4.0 ADDRESS GENERATOR UNITS

 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
 For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the device instruction set and programming, refer to the "16-bit MCU and DSC Programmer's Reference Manual" (DS70157).

 The dsPIC DSC core contains two independent address generator units: the X AGU and Y AGU.
-The Y AGU supports word sized data reads for the DSP MAC class of instructions only.
+The Y AGU supports word-sized data reads for the DSP MAC class of instructions only.
 The dsPIC DSC AGUs support three types of data addressing: